Last Modified: 25 Apr 2016

 Day 8 River Ganges Boat Trip

-Transfer to the River Ganges (approx. 2 hours) and our small riverboats for the sailing trip.
-A support crew will be on hand as we sail downriver, passing village communities and viewing river life as it goes on around us.
-The boats are equipped with life jackets.
-The deck has mattresses and cushions to relax on and is covered with a cloth roof for sun protection.
+Today you’ll experience the sacred River Ganges, lifeblood of millions of Indian people, with a boat cruise through the heart of rural India.
+Transfer to the Ganges (approximately 2 hours) by small riverboats for the sailing trip.
+A support crew will be on hand as you sail down this iconic waterway, passing village communities and viewing river life as it goes on around you.
+The boats are equipped with life jackets, the deck has mattresses and cushions to relax on, and it’s all covered with a cloth roof for sun protection.
+Arrive at your campsite and relax riverside, read a book or play some cricket.
+Watch the sun go down and eat a delicious vegetarian meal prepared by the boatmen.

 - Varanasi - Sunset Candle Flower Ceremony